scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 primitives.
 These classes are named by the natural representation they suggest for the supplied data, with ``Image``, ``Curve``, and ``Scatter`` being some simple examples.
-These elements are easily constructed as they only require the raw data (such as a Numpy array) to display.
+These elements are easily constructed as they only require the raw data (such as a NumPy array) to display.

 In Figure :ref:`layout`, we have some examples of the Element primitives.
-On the left, in subfigure **A**, we see the ``Image`` primitive containing a two-dimensional Numpy array.
-This ``Image`` is declared by supplying the Numpy array ``imdata`` along with the optional metadata, including a suitable label and a declaration of the bounding region in the complex plane.
+On the left, in subfigure **A**, we see the ``Image`` primitive containing a two-dimensional NumPy array.
+This ``Image`` is declared by supplying the NumPy array ``imdata`` along with the optional metadata, including a suitable label and a declaration of the bounding region in the complex plane.
 The visual output is automatically generated and shows that the array is a part of the Mandelbrot set.
-Our object merely holds the supplied Numpy array, which remains easily accessed via the ``.data`` attribute.
+Our object merely holds the supplied NumPy array, which remains easily accessed via the ``.data`` attribute.
 In part **B** of Figure :ref:`layout` we have an example of a ``Curve`` containing a horizontal cross section of the image, as computed by the